shrutiujlan/Data-Visualization-Portfolio/final-project-part-one.md

 Complexities in Restaurant Operations: Delve into the complexities that restaurant owners face in consistently meeting food safety standards, from the demands of running a busy kitchen to ensuring that staff are adequately trained and knowledgeable about proper food handling and sanitation practices.

-Pandemic-Related Complications: Delve into the complexities caused by the COVID-19 pandemic, affected the restaurant inspection grading .
-Explore issues faced by restaurants like compliance with new regulations, staffing shortages, and operational shifts toward delivery and takeout presented new challenges.
+Pandemic-Related Complications: Delve into the complexities caused by the COVID-19 pandemic,and how affected the restaurant inspection grading.
+Explore issues faced by restaurants like compliance with new regulations, staffing shortages, and operational shifts toward delivery and takeouts.

 ### Resolution: Strategies for Food Safety Improvements

-Adapting to Regulations: Many restaurants have improved their compliance with health regulations over time, leading to fewer critical violations.
-Insights from the data show how some neighborhoods are turning into safe zones
+Adapting to Regulations: Showcase improvements in compliance with health regulations over time at restaurants.
+Insights from the data can show how some neighborhoods are turning into safe zones

 Public and Restaurant Owner Empowerment: By making this information more accessible to consumers and restaurant owners through visualizations and insights, the public can make informed dining choices, and restaurants can learn how to avoid violations.